alicia01101/coffee_addicts/README.md

 # ☕ Voice-Controlled Coffee Machine with Raspberry Pi

-This project enables hands-free control of a coffee machine using voice commands.
+This project will enable hands-free control of a coffee machine using voice commands.
 It uses a USB microphone to capture audio, OpenAI's Whisper API for transcription, and predefined actions (e.g., servo motor control) to execute commands such as "make coffee".

 ---